-Donald Trump started his career in the public eye in 1973 when the Justice Department sued the Trump Organisation of violations of the Fair Housing Act in the operation of nearly 40 buildings.
+Donald Trump started his career in the public eye in 1973 when the Justice Department sued the Trump Organisation for violations of the Fair Housing Act in the operation of nearly 40 buildings.

-In 1973 Trump, aged 27 Donald Trump was president of Trump Management, which operated these buildings in New York City.
+In 1973, aged 27 Donald Trump was president of Trump Management, which operated these buildings in New York City.
 Trump according to many accounts, including his own was a very hands-on president of the realty company and was heavily involved in managing daily business operations.

 On 15th October 1973 the federal government filed a complaint against Donald Trump, Fred Trump and Trump Management.
 “The defendants, through the actions of their agents and employees, have discriminated against persons because of race in the operation of their apartment buildings,” the complaint reads.